-- 23. The Committee is concerned about the following: - (a) The lack of close consultation with and active involvement of persons with disabilities through their representative organisations in disaster risk reduction and humanitarian action, including the planning of COVID 19 pandemic mitigation responses that resulted in adverse impacts on persons with disabilities; - (b) The lack of an overarching disability inclusive, human rights-based strategy for disaster risk reduction and humanitarian action that is in line with the Sendai Framework for Disaster Risk Reduction 2015-2030 and the IASC Guidelines, Inclusion of Persons with Disabilities in Humanitarian Action, 2019. - 24.
-Recalling the Sendai Framework for Disaster Risk Reduction 2015-2030 and the IASC Guidelines, Inclusion of Persons with Disabilities in Humanitarian Action, 2019, the Committee recommends that the State Party, in close consultation and active involvement with persons with disabilities through their representative organisations, develop: - (a) A national public health emergency plan that addresses the specific requirements of and responses for persons with disabilities and that operates across all levels of Federal, Länder and municipal governments; - (b) An overarching disability inclusive, human rights-based strategy for all situations of risk and humanitarian emergencies, including public health emergencies, climate change and disaster risk reduction.
+- 23. The Committee is concerned about the following: - (a) The lack of close consultation with and active involvement of persons with disabilities through their representative organizations in disaster risk reduction and humanitarian action, including the planning of coronavirus disease (COVID-19) pandemic-mitigation responses, which resulted in adverse impacts on persons with disabilities; - (b) The lack of an overarching disability-inclusive, human rights-based strategy for disaster risk reduction and humanitarian action that is in line with the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Guidelines on Inclusion of Persons with Disabilities in Humanitarian Action.

+- 24. Recalling the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Guidelines on Inclusion of Persons with Disabilities in Humanitarian Action, the Committee recommends that the State party, in close consultation with and with the active involvement of persons with disabilities, through their representative organizations, develop: - (a) A national public emergency plan that addresses the specific requirements of and responses for persons with disabilities and operates across all levels of federal, Länder and municipal governments; - (b) An overarching disability-inclusive, human rights-based strategy for all situations of risk and humanitarian emergencies, including public health emergencies, climate change and disaster risk reduction.